pthomaslab/SFABC/README.md

 The example performs parameter inference for the **steady-state telegraph model** using approximate Bayesian computation (ABC) and simulation-free approximate Bayesian computation (SFABC), both implemented with sequential Monte Carlo (SMC).
 The prior, perturbation kernel, tolerance schedule, and related inference settings are the same as those used in **Fig. 2 E-F and Supplementary Fig. S2** of the paper.

-Only source code and documentation are included in the repository.
-Data, inference results, and figures are generated locally and are excluded from upload by `.gitignore`.

 ## Requirements

 - MATLAB with the Statistics and Machine Learning Toolbox.